-Understanding and choosing the right Medicare Part D prescription plan can seem like a daunting task.
-With bureaucratic names like Part A, B and D, and complicated lists and formularies (charts that outline insurance coverage), it's easy to get overwhelmed.
-However, if you take the time to get familiar with Medicare, how it works and what it covers, it's not as bad as it seems.
-Here's a guide to choosing Part D plans, laid out in an easy to follow, step-by-step process.
+Understanding and choosing a Medicare Part D prescription plan can seem like a daunting task.
+With bureaucratic names like Part A, B, and D, and complicated lists and formularies (charts that outline insurance coverage), it's easy to get overwhelmed.
+But if you take the time to get familiar with Medicare, how it works, and what it covers, you'll be better prepared for choosing the right prescription plan for your needs.

-If you are eligible for Medicare Part A or Part B, then you are eligible for Medicare Part D. You do not have to be screened to be eligible, and joining Part D is completely voluntary.
-However, if you are eligible and do not join, and wish to at a later date, you will pay a penalty for joining late.
-Note that usage of some parts of Medicare preclude usage of other parts, so explore all parts of Medicare before deciding which parts will best suit you.
+If you're eligible for Medicare Part A or Part B, then you're eligible for Medicare Part D. You do not have to be screened to be eligible, and joining Part D is completely voluntary.
+However, if you're eligible and don't join -- but wish to do so at a later date -- you'll pay a penalty.
+Note that usage of some parts of Medicare precludes usage of other parts, so explore all parts of Medicare before deciding which parts will best suit you.

-General eligibility for Medicare begins when you are 65, but you can join three months before or after your 65th birthday.
-To determine your eligibility and find out when coverage would start, visit www.medicare.gov.
+General eligibility for Medicare begins when you're 65, but you can join three months before or after your 65th birthday.
+You can determine your eligibility and find out when coverage would start by visiting Medicare's website.

-If the drugs you take now are currently covered under your existing plan, or you do not take any prescription drugs, you should still consider a Medicare Part D prescription plan.
+If the drugs you take now are currently covered under your existing plan, or you don't take any prescription drugs, you should still consider a Medicare Part D prescription plan.
 In many cases Medicare will let you keep your existing prescription drug plan, or will offer you alternatives.
-As previously mentioned, if you decide to enroll at a later date, you may be penalized, so it pays to explore your eligibility for Part D even if you are currently covered or don't have any need.
+As previously mentioned, if you decide to enroll at a later date, you may be penalized, so it pays to explore your eligibility for Part D even if you're currently covered or don't have any need.